Light and Space

 Light and Space denotes a loosely affiliated art movement related to op art, minimalism and geometric abstraction originating in Southern California in the 1960s and influenced by John McLaughlin.
 It is characterized by a focus on perceptual phenomena, such as light, volume and scale, and the use of materials such as glass, neon, fluorescent lights, resin and cast acrylic, often forming installations conditioned by the work's surroundings.
 Whether by directing the flow of natural light, embedding artificial light within objects or architecture, or by playing with light through the use of transparent, translucent or reflective materials, Light and Space artists make the spectator's experience of light and other sensory phenomena under specific conditions the focus of their work.
 From the movement's inception, artists were incorporating into their work the latest technologies of the Southern California-based engineering and aerospace industries to develop sensuous, light-filled objects.
-Turrell, who has spread the movement worldwide, summed up its philosophy in saying, "We eat light, drink it in through our skins."
+James Turrell, who has spread the movement worldwide, summed up its philosophy in saying, "We eat light, drink it in through our skins."

-Artists
+Light and Space Artists

-The nature of the works was reflected in the title of the exhibition at UCLA which introduced the emerging movement in 1971: "Transparency, Reflection, Light, Space: Four Artists".
-The show presented the work of Peter Alexander, Larry Bell, Robert Irwin, Laddie John Dill, and Craig Kauffman.
-Other artists associated with the movement are Lita Albuquerque, Roz Stroll, Ron Cooper, Mary Corse, Fred Eversley, John McCracken, Bruce Nauman, Maria Nordman, Eric Orr, Helen Pashgian, Joe Ray, James Turrell, DeWain Valentine, Doug Wheeler, Norman Zammitt, and Elyn Zimmerman.
+The 1971 exhibition "Transparency, Reflection, Light, Space: Four Artists," curated by Frederick S. Wight, the founding director UCLA Art Galleries of the UCLA School of the Arts and Architecture, is widely recognized for introducing the term "Light and Space."
+By assembling the sensory-oriented works of Peter Alexander, Larry Bell, Robert Irwin, Laddie John Dill, and Craig Kauffman, the exhibition shifted emphasis from traditional subject matter to the perceptual experiences of viewers.
+Industrial materials such as glass, resin, and plastics were employed to transform the gallery environment.
+The exhibition catalog became an artifact of its time, notably including an interview in which Larry Bell removed all vowels from his responses as an act of artistic defiance.
+Additional artists associated with the movement are Robert Irwin, Lita Albuquerque, Ron Cooper, Mary Corse, Fred Eversley, John McCracken, Bruce Nauman, Maria Nordman, Eric Orr, Helen Pashgian, Joe Ray, James Turrell, DeWain Valentine, Doug Wheeler, Norman Zammitt, Chris Burden, and Elyn Zimmerman.
 Late artists Mel and Dorothy Tanner began their light and space art in the 1960s, unaware of the movement in California.
 A famous group of abstract color theory artists were influenced by the Light and Space Movement, notably: Frederick Spratt, Phil Sims, Anne Appleby, and David Simpson.

+Legacy

-The legacy of the Light and Space movement can be seen in the work of important contemporary artists, such as Casper Brindle, Olafur Eliasson, Brigitte Kowanz, Ann Veronica Janssens, Jennifer Steinkamp, Kaloust Guedel, Phillip K. Smith III, Nellie King Solomon, Gisela Colon, and Shana Mabari.
+The legacy of the Light and Space movement can be seen in the work of important contemporary artists, such as Casper Brindle, Olafur Eliasson, Brigitte Kowanz, Ann Veronica Janssens, Jennifer Steinkamp, Amadour, Kaloust Guedel, Leo Villareal, Doug Aitken, Phillip K. Smith III, Gisela Colon, and Shana Mabari.